PrashantkumarWebDeveloper/jquery-form-validation/README.md

 Suppose you have "First Name" field in the form and you want to show a customized error message like:

-When required error occures: First Name is required!
+When required error occurs: First Name is required!

 When someone enters number: First Name should only contains alphabatical character!